albla038/Middagsflyt/README.md

 <img width="262" height="60" alt="image" src="https://github.com/user-attachments/assets/5a9c0356-0bfe-444a-a103-a9493df3bd3b" />

 My project for this summer is to develop an advanced but user-friendly meal planner.
-The aim is that this web appplication should allow the user to
+The aim of this web appplication is to allow the user to

-- Import recipes from swedish recipe website URLs, or manually create recipes
+- Import recipes from Swedish recipe website URLs, as well as manually create recipes
 - Display recipes in a clean and optimized UI (to be used while cooking)
 - Explore all currently available recipes in a public "recipe community library"
 - Bookmark recipes from the public community library